payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/cb-lrs-integration/cb-lrs-merchant-hosted-api-integration.md

       </td>

       <td>
-        `String` The Permanent Account Number of the buyer must be collected in this field.
-This is required if AD bank request this detail.
+        `String` The Permanent Account Number (PAN) of the buyer must be collected in this field.
       </td>

       <td>